Skip to main content

 In 2024, extensive consultation with Aboriginal communities across WA was undertaken, and ground penetrating radar surveys were completed to confirm the Burial Ground’s boundaries.

-Detailed design and delivery of the memorial commenced in 2025, informed by Aboriginal community input and survey findings.
+Detailed design of the memorial commenced in 2025, informed by Aboriginal community input and survey findings.
+A contractor was also appointed in 2025 to carry out the works.

-The memorialisation is part of the Aboriginal-led Wadjemup Project, facilitated by the Rottnest Island Authority and supported by the Department of the Premier and Cabinet.
+The memorialisation is part of the Aboriginal-led Wadjemup Project Stage Two, facilitated by the Rottnest Island Authority and supported by the Department of the Premier and Cabinet.

 It is a key component of Stage Two, which includes commemoration of former prison sites and conservation of the Quod building.